uwcartlab/20_g575_Covid-19/README.md

 2. Jianxiang Qiu

 ### Topic
-Stories about the spread of Covid-19 in China and measures being taken.
+Stories about the spread of Covid-19 in China and measures being taken, as well as what we can learn from this.